edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 author:
   name: Michael Hansen
 image: blog/2019/2019-08-28-lgbtq-diversity-training.jpg
-excerpt: Read on for five actionable steps to start with when creating your LGBTQ diversity training initiatives.
+excerpt: Want to create a more inclusive work enviroment?
+Read on for five actionable steps to start with when creating your LGBTQ diversity training initiatives.
 related: false
 ---